weidengeist/Willowbot/README.md

 Now edit the configuration file template.
 Only two values have to be changed: `botname` and `oauth`. `botname` equals your bot’s account name (which means that using the bot requires a dedicated Twitch account for it, but you may also use it with your broadcaster account); `oauth` is [an access token for Twitch](https://twitchapps.com/tmi/) you must have generated.

 After having edited the configuration file accordingly, start the bot again the way described above and it should now successfully connect to your bot’s own Twitch channel.
 In practice, you will want Willowbot to run on your broadcaster channel or – if you are a moderator – on some other channel where you have moderator privileges.
-In this case, you just pass a that channel as the first argument when running Willowbot, meaning that you extend the line
+In this case, you just pass that channel as the first argument when running Willowbot, meaning that you extend the line
 ```
 python main_cli.py
 ```